Elgin Cathedral: Early church in Moray

 The Diocese of Moray was a regional bishopric, distinct from the pre-eminent see of the Scottish church, St Andrews, which had evolved from a more ancient monastic Celtic tradition and administered dispersed localities.
 The existence of bishops of Moray before c.
 1120 remains uncertain.
 The earliest known prelate—possibly later translated to Dunkeld—was Gregory (or Giric, in Gaelic) and was probably bishop in name only.
 Gregory was a signatory to the foundation charter of Scone Priory, issued by Alexander I (Alaxandair mac Maíl Choluim) between December 1123 and April 1124, and again in a subsequent charter defining the legal rights of the same institution.
 His final recorded appearance occurs as a witness to a charter granted by David I to Dunfermline Abbey in c.
 1128.
-These are the only known details of Gregory with no basis for later assertions that he was a promoted monk in a 'Pictish Church'.
+These are the only known details of Gregory, with no basis for later assertions that he was a promoted monk in a 'Pictish Church'.

-After the suppression of Óengus of Moray's rebellion in 1130, King David likely regarded the continued existence of a bishopric in Moray as essential to the stability of the province.
-The next bishop, William (1152–62), was an absentee titular figure having been David’s chaplain since 1136.
-His tenure appears to have contributed little to the diocesan stability before he died in 1162.
+After the suppression of Óengus of Moray's rebellion in 1130, King David likely regarded the continued existence of a bishopric in Moray as essential to the province's stability.
+The next bishop, William (1152–1162), was an absentee titular figure, having been David's chaplain since 1136.
+His tenure appears to have contributed little to diocesan stability before he died in 1162.

 Felix was the next bishop and is thought to have been prelate from 1166 to 1171, although precise dates remain uncertain.
 Little is known about his tenure, with only one instance of him appearing as a witness in a charter of William the Lion at his court held in Elgin.

-After Felix's death, Simon de Toeni, a kinsman of King William and former abbot of Coggeshall in Essex, became the next bishop.
+After Felix's death, Simon de Toeni— a kinsman of King William and former abbot of Coggeshall in Essex—became the next bishop.
 Bishop Simon was the first of the early bishops to adopt an active role in managing his diocese.
-It has been asserted that he was buried in Birnie Kirk, near Elgin, after his death on 17 September 1184, although this claim only emerged in the 18th century.
+It has been asserted that he was buried in Birnie Kirk, near Elgin, after his death on 17 September 1184, although this claim did not emerge until the 18th century.

-Simon was succeeded by Richard of Lincoln, another royal clerk, who faced considerable challenges to build up the revenues of the bishopric during and after the insurgence of Domnall mac Uilleim (Donald MacWilliam).
+Simon was succeeded by Richard of Lincoln, another royal clerk, who faced considerable challenges to build up the revenues of the bishopric during and after the insurgency of Domnall mac Uilleim (Donald MacWilliam).
 Richard is regarded as the first significant resident bishop of Moray.